1.800.858.7378npic@oregonstate.edu

 Contact poison control at 1-800-222-1222 if a child has licked or swallowed hand sanitizer.
 Swallowing alcohol-based hand sanitizer can cause alcohol poisoning.
 A poison specialist will provide emergency treatment advice based on your child’s age, size and the product consumed.
 Always store the product up and away and out of sight after each use.

-Retrieved from: Show Me the Science — When & How to Use Hand Sanitizer in Community Settings, Centers for Disease Control and Prevention, March 3, 2020.
+Retrieved from: Hand Sanitizer Facts, Centers for Disease Control and Prevention, March 3, 2020.

 Hand-washing with soap and water is the best way to remove all types of germs from hands.
 When soap and water are not available, alcohol-based hand sanitizers may be applied to children’s hands by an adult.
 Effective alcohol-based hand sanitizer should contain at least 60% alcohol.
 Children should be supervised at all times to ensure proper use and prevent swallowing.
 Put enough sanitizer on hands to cover all surfaces and rub hands together until they feel dry (about 20 seconds).
 Always store the product up and away and out of sight after each use.

-Retrieved from: Hand Sanitizer Use Out and About, Centers for Disease Control and Prevention, April 13, 2020.
+Retrieved from: Hand Sanitizer Guidelines and Recommendations, Centers for Disease Control and Prevention, April 13, 2020.

 Disinfectants work to kill viruses on surfaces, household products are not designed to kill viruses in the air.
 Using them this way increases health risks for you and those nearby.
 Follow the label instructions carefully for where and how to use disinfectants of any kind.